Nezogoku/garc_extract/README.md

             -T lba.csv      Accepts a text file containing the corresponding LBA table -B sector.bin   Accepts a binary file containing the corresponding LBA table

-If a sector.bin file is found, the programme will create a csv containg the LBA table automatically.
+If a sector.bin file is found, the programme will create a csv containing the LBA table automatically.

+If multiple files are dragged on to the program and the first contains the LBA table for the second, then all listed files in the table will be extracted from the second file automatically.